Yord/shargs/README.md

 It is safe to say that the only reliable similarity between shargs programs is parsing `process.argv` with a parser at some point.

-Before we go into the program, let us revisit some code snippets from earlier that we will reuse:
+Before we go into writing a program, let us revisit some code snippets from earlier that we will reuse:

 <table>
 <tr>